 Why Choose Environmental and Ecological Engineering?

-The current average salaries of environmental engineers are comparable to other Engineering fields.
-According to the bureaus of labor statistics as of May 2012, the mean annual salary for environmental engineers is $85,140.
-Which for example is comparable to the mean annual salary for mechanical engineers ($84,770), civil engineers ($84,140), and material engineers ($87,490).
+The current average salaries of environmental engineers are comparable to other engineering fields.
+According to the Bureau of Labor Statistics as of April 2022, the mean annual salary for environmental engineers with a Bachelor of Science is $96,820.
+Which, for example, is comparable to the mean annual salary for mechanical engineers ($95,300), civil engineers ($88,050), and industrial engineers ($95,300).